Nonlocal Games in the High-Noise Regime: Optimal Quantum Values and Rigidity: Introduction

+then there exist $n$ distinct qubits such that for each index $i \in [n]$, the corresponding observables are $O(\sqrt{\epsilon})$-close to Pauli operators $Z$ and $X$ acting on the $i$-th qubit, up to local unitaries. \end{enumerate} \end{theorem}

-\end{theorem} In~\cite{chao2018test}, the protocol additionally includes a consistency test to certify that the shared state is close to $n$ copies of EPR pairs.
-In contrast, under the noisy setting, the shared state is fixed, thus, no consistency test is required.
-For a constant fidelity parameter $\rho \in (0,1)$, the robustness parameter in the noisy settings remains bounded by $n\sqrt{\epsilon}$, the same as the result in ~\cite[Theorem 3.2]{chao2018test}.
-Moreover, the register-concentration and simple-unitary properties only hold in the noisy setting.
+In~\cite{chao2018test}, the protocol additionally includes a consistency test to certify that the shared state is close to $n$ copies of EPR pairs.
+In contrast, in our setting with the trusted but noisy source, the form of the noise acting on the source is assumed to be fixed.
+Consequently, we do not require an additional consistency test to certify the structure of the shared state.
+For a constant correlation parameter $\rho \in (0,1)$, the robustness is of the same order as in the noiseless setting~\cite[Theorem 3.2]{chao2018test}.
+As in the previous case, the register-concentration and simple-unitary properties hold only in the noisy setting.